 The Contractor shall illustrate the quality management system that is in place to ensure the quality of the services supplied.
 This includes;

 The Quality System Management system in place;

+Security protocols;

+OH&S Incident Reporting;

 Quality Review processes utilised; and

 Staff responsible for quality assurance.

+The quality requirements required encompass the consistent execution of the scope of works for each department within Melton Entertainment Park and Race Day facilities, regular communication and updated by the Management company, timely invoicing and issue resolution.
+Quality checks with Senior Management at Melton Entertainment Park will be completed on a weekly basis with outcomes resolved immediately.

 Performance Management

-HRV reserves the right to monitor the contract via written reports, ongoing communication with the Contractor and the evaluation of services provided.
+Melton Entertainment Park reserves the right to monitor the contract via written reports, ongoing communication with the Contractor and the evaluation of services provided.
 The performance of the contractor will be monitored against agreed key performance measures which will form part of the contract.
 Additional costs incurred by the Contractor in correcting unsatisfactory achievement of targets will be borne entirely by the Contractor.
 The unsatisfactory work will be deemed as a breach of contract which may lead to the reassessment of the contract, with the possibility of the contract being terminated.
-HRV will formally notify the Contractor if the Contractor’s performance fails to meet the level of satisfaction required.
+Melton Entertainment Park will formally notify the Contractor if the Contractor’s performance fails to meet the level of satisfaction required.

 The key performance indicators below will be negotiated with the successful Tenderer: